 If you start small now with a few sell sheets and a lean sales force, you might even have a new revenue stream in place for Q4.

 2. Do Some Research.

-Still looking at projections for 2018—or earlier?
+Still looking at projections for the new year—or earlier?

 Since it’s the time of year when people still at work actually read their emails and return calls, go ahead and ask them about their predictions, concerns, opinions and ideas.
 Find a new vantage point for the industries you serve or benchmark the effectiveness of a certain solution.